 Over the last decade, techniques for horizontal drilling, fracking, and production have evolved, lending way to significant improvements in the way that artificial lift systems are used in unconventional applications.
 Characterized by steep decline curves, turbulent fluid production, and irregular wellbore geometries, horizontal well conditions presented a formidable challenge for the conventional artificial lift technologies of the time.
-Before the upstream sector was able to establish predictable, profitable recovery in horizontal wells, the industry first had to adapt to a new way of operating and develop production technologies that would be fit for purpose.
+Before the upstream sector was able to establish predictable, profitable recovery with ESPs in horizontal wells, the industry first had to adapt to a new way of operating and develop production technologies that would be fit for purpose.

 Since 2011, hydraulically fractured horizontal wells in the U.S. have dominated the landscape, with good reason.
 Among the various advantages to lateral drilling, by far the primary driver behind the unconventional boom is the ability for operators to access a much greater area of the producing formation than what’s possible with a vertical well.
 Rather than hitting the pay zone once at a perpendicular angle, a horizontal wellbore can maintain contact with the producing formation for the extent of its lateral section, which in some cases can reach up to several miles long.
 Additionally, because a single horizontal well has the potential to hit several pay zones, operators are able to produce more economically while minimizing surface impact.